invertedv/goMortgage/docs/buildData.md

 The fields available in goMortage include most of the static fields in the loan-level data, select fields from the non-loan data and calculated fields.
 These last two are detailed below.

-#### Nominclature
+#### Nomenclature
 {: .fs-2 .fw-700 }

-The following nominclature has been adopted for fields built by goMortgage:
+The following nomenclature has been adopted for fields built by goMortgage:

 - Time-varying fields at the first-pay date are prefixed by "org"
 - Time-varying fields at the as-of date are prefixed by "ao".